lzanott2/e3Challenge/README.txt

     lori-drupal-8.4.3  >  sites  >  default  >  files

 Download and paste those files into your "files" folder in Drupal 8.
-Next, zip and install the module "fontawesome":
+Next, zip and install the module "fontawesome" and enable it:

     lori-drupal-8.4.3  >  modules  >  fontawesome.